 Academic status is the award of an academic status title in recognition of an ongoing academic contribution of an individual as defined in clause 5 to an academic program of the University.

 3.1 The award of academic status does not create or imply an employment relationship with the University.
 However a person who is awarded academic status must comply with legislation and provisions which affect the University, and with University Statutes, By-Laws, policies, rules, and guidelines.

 3.2 The award of academic status carries with it entitlements and responsibilities as detailed in this policy, and as determined by the Executive Dean of Faculty.
 The Executive Dean of the Faculty through the Dean of the School will have superintendence over the activities of a person who holds academic status.
 Where a matter extends beyond a faculty, an awardee will be entitled to hold office or represent the University as authorised by the Vice-Chancellor.

-3.3 Any responsibilities undertaken by the awardee for the supervision of research higher degree candidates will be governed by the Research Higher Degrees Policies and Procedures.
+3.3 Any responsibilities undertaken by the awardee for the supervision of research higher degree candidates will be governed by the Higher Degrees by Research Policy.
 This policy states the eligibility requirements for Principal, Associate or Adjunct Supervisors, refer to Section 7 and Appendix I.